In this article we'll learn:

 The Print Items tab displays all Print Items that are currently in the Production Job.
 The following functions are available in this tab:

-- Select Print Items outside sheet size – This function is only available in Manual Mode.
+- Select Print Items outside Sheet – This function is only available in Manual Mode.

 - Edit selected Print Items – Clicking on this icon opens the Edit selected Print Items dialog.
 You can change the number of copies, the scaling and the visibility of individual Print Items.